 '''

-MODIFY ACF2DRV, APPL='CTL(desired_trace_level)'

-For example

 MODIFY ACF2DRV, APPL='CTL(9)'

 '''

-For details about the trace file and trace levels, see Section A.1.2, "The Trace File," on page 77.
+For details about the trace file and trace levels, see Section A.1.2, "The Trace File," on page 75.

 7.6 Monitoring Driver Messages

 The driver shim started task writes messages to the system operator console and the driver operational log.
 The driver operational log data set is defined by the DRVLOG DD statement in the ACF2DRV started task JCL.